radiantlogic-v8/documentation-ia-selfmanaged/documentation/troubleshooting/cheat-sheet.md

 ---
 title: Cheat-Sheet
-description: Cheat Sheet for when using Identity Analytics self-managed solution
+description: Cheat Sheet for when using Identity Analytics solution using the CLI
 ---

 # Cheat-sheet

-The following page provides you with high level information that can be useful when running the self-managed solution of identity analytics, a cheat sheet of sorts.
+The following page provides you with high level information that can be useful when running the solution of identity analytics using the CLI, a cheat sheet of sorts.

 ## Default credentials